-No. Only care professionals directly involved in your care will see your Leeds Care Record.
-We won't share it with anyone who isn't providing your treatment, care or support.
-Your details won't be made public, passed on to a third party not directly involved in your care, or used for advertsing.
+No. Only care professionals directly involve in your care will see your Leeds Care Recor We won't share it with anyone who isn't Your details won't be made public, passed on to a third party not directly involved in your care, or used for advertising.